Beef Barley Soup

 Making recipes like this Beef Barley Soup ahead of time can be a real time saver.
 This soup recipe can be made the morning of or even a day ahead of time.
 The barley retains it’s shape pretty well, unlike a pasta that might soak up the broth and get mushy.

-How To Freeze And Reheat This Soup:
+How To Freeze And Reheat:

 Freezing this beef soup is also a great time saver!
 Freeze leftover soup for another dinner or make a whole pot, let it cool and freeze it either in individual portions or a large container for a family meal.